-The benevolent IRS at last agreed that even they aren’t hard-hearted enough to go after these folks.
-Wrongfully incarcerated individuals are now permitted to exclude from income “any civil damages, restitution, or other monetary award” that they received as compensation under the new Sec.
+The benevolent IRS, at last, agreed that even they aren’t hard-hearted enough to go after these folks.
+Wrongfully incarcerated individuals are now permitted to exclude from income “any civil damages, restitution, or another monetary award” that they received as compensation under the new Sec.
 139F that went into place last December.

 But what about poor John Smith and others in his situations?
 The IRS went further and is allowing taxpayers to claim refunds based on the new provision.
 They are even allowing eligible individuals to file amended returns for closed years, as long as they file their claim for refund by December 19, 2016.

 A wrongfully incarcerated individual is one that was convicted of a covered offence, served all or part of a sentence of imprisonment for the offence (s), and meets one of the following requirements: